Strvm/meta-ai-api/README.md

 - **Get Up To Date Information**: Get the latest information from the AI thanks to its connection to the internet.
 - **Get Sources**: Get the sources of the information provided by the AI.
 - **Streaming**: Stream the AI's response in real-time or get the final response.
+- **Follow Conversations**: Start a new conversation or follow up on an existing one.

 ## Usage
 **Download**: